MicrosoftDocs/globalization/globalization/methodology/international-design.md

 * If your feature uses date and time, a calendar, or a calendar control, does it allow usage of different calendar types?
 For example:

   * If your feature displays date or time, does it allow different date or time format ordering?
-    For example, Japanese dates are often in the order of era, year, month, and date (平成 22年 12月 05日).
+    For example, Japanese dates are often in the order of era, year, month, and date (:::no-loc text="平成 22年 12月 05日":::).

   * Consider how different calendars may affect your features.
     Does your month picker support the 13 months found in the Hebrew Lunar calendar during a leap year?